riklus/riklus.github.io/index.markdown

 {:class="center"}

 ## At the moment
-Currently in Erasmus at the Norwegian University of Science and Technology 🇳🇴
+Currently in Italy pursuing my Bachelor Degree in Computer Science!

 ## Contacts